 Detecting Signs of Mental Health Issues in Children

-These indicators reveal the possibility of the development a mental illness, which some mental health professionals also refer to as "emotional disturbance" or "emotional disorders."
+These indicators reveal the possibility of the development of a mental illness, which some mental health professionals also refer to as "emotional disturbance" or "emotional disorders."

 The signs of mental illness are different for children than for adults, says Dr. Elizabeth Waterman, a clinical psychologist.
-For example, the symptoms of depression in children are often bouts of crying and irritability.
+For example, the symptoms of depression in children are often seen as bouts of crying and irritability.

-A Canadian survey of parents conducted by "Today’s Parent" magazine and RBC found that mental illness-related concerns were the number one reason that parents consulted their pediatricians, yet 43 percent of parents said that they did not have concerns about the mental health of their children.
+A Canadian survey of parents conducted by "Today’s Parent" magazine and RBC found that mental illness-related concerns were the number one reason that parents consulted their pediatricians, About 43 percent of parents said that they did not have concerns about the mental health of their children.
 Some parents may be in denial about their children’s condition because they fear the stigma attached to mental illness.

 Parents may also experience difficulty in telling the difference between symptoms and normal child behavior, especially during times of stress.
 Marshall Korenblum, the chief psychiatrist of the Hincks-Dellcrest Centre for Children and Families, Toronto, says that the early diagnosis of mental illness is critical.
 The improper wiring of the brain that causes mental illness will cause the pathways of the brain to become more entrenched as time goes on and will become more difficult to treat.

 Here is a list of some of the most common types of mental illness in children.